 3. Deliberate accident.
-Pretend you’ve tripped over the ruffled rug, the dog, a block of Lego or just fresh air and send the cup of coffee flying!
+Pretend you’ve tripped over something: the ruffled rug, the dog, a block of Lego, or just fresh air, and send the cup of coffee flying!
 Once your legs have regained their steadiness and the coffee catastrophe has been cleared-up, refuse any offers of a fresh drink.

 4. Out the window.
 Make sure your host is looking in the opposite direction then toss the coffee out the window.
 Be careful there are no innocent passers-by in the direction of the flying coffee.